koumay/syrianarchive-investigations/drafts/National Hospital, Maarat al Numaan.md

 In Alabdallah's video at 0:29 somebody asks the Syria Civil Defense members while they were carrying babies, "Where are you taking babies?"
 Someone can be heard answering: "To the incubators, Syria Civil Defense is taking them to the incubators."

-In the same video at 0:49, Alabdallah said "a little while ago, Russian warplanes targeted the national hospital in Maarat al-Numan, which caused the hospital to be out of service, martyrs, wounded and trapped under the rubble as a result of targeting the National Hospital by these aircrafts.
-This hospital was containing large numbers of wounded, patients, babies.
-The babies who were inside the incubators were evacuated, some of them may be dying because they were evacuated under abnormal harsh conditions.
+In the same video at 0:49, Alabdallah stated: "A little while ago, Russian warplanes targeted the National Hospital in Maarat al-Numan, resulting in the hospital to become out of service.
+There are martyrs, wounded and trapped under the rubble as a result of targeting of the National Hospital by these aircrafts.
+This hospital containing large numbers of injured, patients, and babies.
+The babies who were inside the incubators were evacuated, some of them may have died due to being evacuated under abnormal harsh conditions.
 Most parts of the hospital were damaged and destroyed."

 At 1:47 in the same video, Alabdallah stated: "Many medical facilities in Idlib have been attacked.
 The air force is now flying over us and maybe it'll target this area in any moment because this hospital was attacked with more than ten airstrikes so maybe it gets targeted again."